print logo

 About our Community Air Quality Grant Solicitation

-The Sac Metro Air District has over $3.4 million in mobile source incentive funding for clean air quality projects in Sacramento County.
-The primary purpose of this funding is to promote the use of zero-emission equipment instead of diesel equipment in communities impacted by air pollution, with particular attention to disadvantaged and environmental justice communities.
-However, applications are accepted for other off-road project categories.
+The Sac Metro Air District has over $10 million in mobile source incentive funding for clean air quality projects in Sacramento County.
+The primary purpose of this funding is to promote the use of zero-emission equipment instead of combustion equipment in communities impacted by air pollution, with particular attention to disadvantaged and environmental justice communities.
+However, applications are accepted for other project categories.
 Applications are open to businesses, government agencies, nonprofits, and others.

-This first wave of funding is available to replace existing agricultural, construction, and industrial equipment with equipment certified to current emission standards or better.
-Eligible projects include but are not limited to farm tractors and utility terrain vehicles (UTVs), with priority given to projects that promote zero-emission technology such as electric UTVs.
+Funding is available to replace existing heavy-duty vehicles with zero or near-zero-emission trucks and buses, replace older farm and industrial equipment with equipment certified to current emission standards or better, upgrade locomotives, install low-carbon infrastructure, and fund other eligible project categories.
 Other project categories may be considered on a case-by-case basis.
-For any on-road or infrastructure projects, please contact our staff at LEVIP@airquality.org to request a case-by-case determination.
+Please get in touch with our staff at LEVIP@airquality.org to request a case-by-case determination.

 Two programs - the Carl Moyer Program and the Funding Agricultural Replacement Measures for Emission Reductions (FARMER) - make up most of this funding and generally use the Carl Moyer Program Guidelines.
 To learn more about local program requirements, eligible project categories, funding limits, and selection criteria, please reference the 2024 Community Air Quality Grant Application Manual (PDF).

 Applicants do not need to choose a specific funding source when applying for their project.
 Staff will work with applicants to identify the best funding sources for their applications to meet community needs while providing maximum available funding for the project.
-Please get in touch with our staff to verify co-funding eligibility if you plan to use or apply for other grant programs outside of our agency.
+Please contact our staff to verify co-funding eligibility if you plan to use or apply for other grant programs outside our agency.

 The application period will remain open until all funds are allocated or until the Air District decides to close or modify the program.